 - If you want to make your own homemade Teriyaki marinade, this one from Shockingly Delicious looks good.

-Can I cook these in the air fryer?
+Can I cook these chicken tenders in air fryer?

-Yes, as long as you have an oven-style or large basket-style air fryer that has enough room for the length of your skewers.
-Just preheat the air fryer 3 minutes and "air fry" at 400 degrees for 5 to 6 minutes (depending on size) on one side, then 4 to 5 minutes on the other side or until chicken registers 165F degrees.
+Yes, these skewered chicken tenders can be cooked in an air fryer.
+As long as you have an oven-style or large basket-style air fryer that has enough room for the length of your skewers, it will work.
+Just preheat the air fryer 3 minutes and "air fry" at 400 degrees for 5 to 6 minutes (depending on size) on one side, then 4 to 5 minutes on the other side or until chicken tenders register 165F degrees.

 Shortcut Teriyaki Chicken Skewers with Spicy Peanut Sauce